 The ideal position for head restraints is even with the top of the head.
 If the restraint cannot be adjusted to that height, it should be positioned at least 3.5 inches below the top of the head or level with the top of the ears.
 The horizontal position of the restraint is also important.
 The distance between the head and the restraint should be less than four inches.
 If your car is not equipped with horizontally adjusting head restraints, you can adjust that distance by changing the recline angle of seat.

 LEGAL HELP FOR SOFT TISSUE AND WHIPLASH INJURIES

 Legal cases involving soft tissue injury or whiplash require an attorney who has a thorough understanding of these types of injuries and is experienced in handling such cases.
-If you or a loved one has been involved in an auto accident and has suffered soft tissue injury or whiplash, call Georgia Whiplash Attorney Anthony Overton Van Johnson at (404) 551-2428.
-Do not delay as you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires. https://www.vanjohnsonlaw.us.
+If you or a loved one has been involved in an auto accident and has suffered soft tissue injury or whiplash, call Georgia Whiplash Attorneys at: Trial Lawyers USA, LLC, 678-882-7355, or e-mail: firstname.lastname@example.org for a free consultation. .
+Do not delay as you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires.